nantes44-github/cryptoDisplay/README.md

 # cryptoDisplay
-A simple crypto display based on raspberry pi pico w and ssd1306
+A simple crypto display based on a Wemos D1 and an oled screen sh1106

 ## Bill Of Material
-1 - A raspberry pi pico w
+1 - A wimos D1
-2 - Some female to female dupont cable (shorts are good) 3 - A ssd1306 oled screen
+2 - Some female to female dupont cable (shorts are good) 3 - An sh1106 oled screen

 Optional:
-4 - A 3D printer to print enclosure (personnaly i used one from thingiverse.
-Name : octoprint monitor)
+4 - A 3D printer to print enclosure : https://www.thingiverse.com/thing:4657409

 ## Wiring
 Only four dupont wire are needed.